Symposium of the Polish Bioinformatics Society 2024 — Keynote speakers

 Tandem repeats are hard to assess but important regions on the human genome.
 There are around 200 pathogenic and phenotypic tandem repeats, which are often ignored by standard analysis.
 Furthermore, these tandem repeats are utilized in crime scene investigations.
 Given the impact of these regions, it is important that we learn more about these regions of the human genome and their role in diseases and other traits.

-Prof. Ewa Szczurek, Warsaw University of Technology, Poland
+Prof. Ewa Szczurek, University of Warsaw, Poland and Helmholtz Munich, Germany

 Abstract